rudyhuynh/npm-link-watch/README.md

 #### npx npm-link-watch package-name

-  Start a watcher that watch and sync directorys/files from `package-name` to `<current_project>/node_modules/package-name` Run at the project that has `package-name` as an installed dependencies.
+  Start a watcher that watch and sync directorys/files from `package-name` to `<current_project>/node_modules/package-name`.
+  Run at the project that has `package-name` as an installed dependencies.

 #### npx npm-unlink-watch package-name

-  Remove the symbolic links saved by `npx npm-link-watch ...paths` and return all directories/files inside `<current_project>/node_modules/package-name` to their original form.
+  Remove the symbolic links saved by `npx npm-link-watch ...paths` and restore all directories/files inside `<current_project>/node_modules/package-name` into their original form.